-In contrast, while Hawke later denies in the season that he’s ‘keen on biblical justice’, he is very much an American Jesus - the morally white, right hand of God, dealing out fiery vengeance to evil doers, usually with Hellfire (missiles).
-Indeed, pretty much everyone’s reaction to the helicopter’s death-dealing capabilities was ‘God in Heaven’, to which Hawke’s response is a typically laconic ‘Yeah.'
+In contrast, while Hawke later denies in the season that he’s ‘keen on biblical justice’, he is very much an American Jesus – the morally white, right hand of God, sent to Earth to suffer for our sins and dealing out fiery vengeance to evil doers, usually with Hellfire (missiles).

 With some additional bad language and re-editing, Shadow of the Hawke even achieved an 18 certificate as Airwolf: The Movie in the UK.